keen/keen-js/CONTRIBUTING.md

 ## How to report a bug
 If you find a security vulnerability, do NOT open an issue.
 Email team@keen.io instead.

-If you find a bug that's not a security vulnerability please had over to the issues tab of this rep and open up an issue.
+If you find a bug that's not a security vulnerability please head over to the issues tab of this rep and open up an issue.

 ## Suggesting features